California Lutheran University

-California Lutheran University (CLU, Cal Lutheran, or Cal Lu) is a private university in Thousand Oaks, California.
+California Lutheran University (CLU, Cal Lutheran, or Cal Lu) is a private university in Thousand Oaks, California, United States.
 It was founded in 1959 and is affiliated with the Evangelical Lutheran Church in America, but is nonsectarian.
 It opened in 1960 as California Lutheran College and was California's first four-year liberal arts college and the first four-year private college in Ventura County.
 It changed its name to California Lutheran University on January 1, 1986.

 It is located on a 290 acre campus, 40 mi northwest of Los Angeles.
 It offers degrees at the bachelor's, master's, and doctoral levels, as well as post-master's and post-bachelor's certificates.
 CLU offers 36 majors and 34 minors.
 The university is based in Thousand Oaks, with additional locations in Woodland Hills (Los Angeles), Westlake Village, Oxnard, Santa Maria, and Berkeley.

-Notable speakers at CLU have included U.S. presidents Ronald Reagan, Gerald Ford, and George H. W. Bush.
-Also former Secretary of State Condoleezza Rice was a keynote speaker for the graduating class of 2018.
-CLU hosted the preseason training camp for the Dallas Cowboys of the National Football League for 27 years and serves as the year-round training site for the Los Angeles Rams.

-Cal Lutheran has been called the West Coast's “Cradle of Coaches”; nearly 1 in 4 of football coach Bob Shoup’s players would go on to coach at some level.
-144 players have become football coaches, and several have been drafted to the NFL.
+Cal Lutheran has been called the West Coast's "Cradle of Coaches"; nearly one in four of football coach Bob Shoup's players would go on to coach at some level, while 144 players have become football coaches, and several have been drafted to the National Football League.
 Particularly many players were drafted following the NAIA Championship win in 1971.
 The celebration was held at the Hollywood Palladium in conjunction with the Dallas Cowboys that won their first Super Bowl the following month.
 In college baseball, 24 student players have been drafted for Major League Baseball as of 2014.

-Numerous films have been shot on campus and in surrounding areas, including Spartacus, Welcome to Hard Times, Wuthering Heights, Lassie, and Gunsmoke.